kosli-dev/cli-docs-spike/README.md

 ![Screenshot](https://github.com/kosli-dev/cli-docs-spike/blob/main/docs/ci-workflow.png?raw=true)

 Notes:
-- The yml file views are generated from actual yml files.
+- The lhs yml file views are generated from actual yml files.
 - Has minimal CSS styling.
-- Has no actual commentary in the lhs panes.
+- Has no actual commentary in the rhs panes yet.
 - Requires docker, docker-compose, bash.

 To try it out: